Skip to Main Content

 Transcript

 NARRATOR: Materiel Management Technicians can be deployed anywhere the Canadian Armed Forces operate.
-They serve with the Royal Canadian Navy, the Army, the Royal Canadian Air Force and even Special Operations Forces.
+They serve with the Royal Canadian Navy, the Army, the Royal Canadian Air Force and even Special Operations Forces – and there are opportunities for postings outside of Canada as well.
+There are also opportunities for Materiel Management Technicians in the Primary Reserve, serving part-time in their local community while going to school or working at a civilian job.

 NARRATOR: Once they’ve completed their training, Materiel Management Technicians are ready for their first posting, which could be to any Canadian Armed Forces base, wing, ship or operational unit across the country.

-They may have the opportunity to receive Hazmat qualification.
-If assigned to an army unit, they will train as soldiers, and operate specialized rough terrain and communication equipment in addition to carrying out their regular duties.
+NARRATOR: If assigned to an army unit, they will train as soldiers, and operate specialized rough-terrain and communication equipment in addition to carrying out their regular duties.

 Related Civilian Occupations